Environmental Design Program Chair

 Diploma Engineer of Architecture, Zagreb University, 1985

 Magdalena Garmaz, a chair of the Environmental Design program, is the Ann & Batey Gresham Professor in the School of Architecture, Planning and Landscape Architecture at Auburn University.
-She was born in Split, Croatia, and was trained and worked as an architect prior to coming to the U.S. She has received her MS in Architecture from University of Cincinnati.

 Her research and teaching has focused on and relationship of architecture and textiles, exploring different textile techniques and their application in the architecture making process.
 Over the past several years she has conducted a series of design studio projects that explore different textile techniques and their application in architecture making process: Weaving studio, Soft Boundaries Studio, Silkworm/Body Cocoon Studio, and Quilting Studio.